jamescharlesworth/FigmentLearn-FromZeroToYourFirstSecretNFT/README.md

 # FigmentLearn-FromZeroToYourFirstSecretNFT

-This is fork of the <a href="https://learn.figment.io/tutorials/create-your-first-secret-nft">Figment Secret NFT tutorial</a> written by Florian Uhde.
+This is a fork of the <a href="https://learn.figment.io/tutorials/create-your-first-secret-nft">Figment Secret NFT tutorial</a> written by Florian Uhde.
 Some of the key differences in following that tutorial include:

  - Integration with Keplr wallet
  - No API routes - all transactions are broadcast from the dApp and clientside only